USCCACS/PND/README.md

 ```

-copy the sbatch file `sbatch_PND.sh` to the same leve l as PND and run.
+copy the sbatch file `sbatch_PND.sh` to the directory level containing PND and run it.
-`sbatch_PND` after requesting for resources compresses the source code and runs the build commands in
+This script requests for resources, compresses the source code and runs the build commands listed in
 `build_run_PND_Discovery.sh`.

 # Build note on Intel devcloud